noprompt/garden/README.md

 Garden is a library for rendering CSS in Clojure.
 Conceptually similar to [Hiccup](https://github.com/weavejester/hiccup), it uses vectors to represent rules and maps to represent declarations.
-Garden also comes with functions for working with units.

 ## Table of contents